Benawi/Todo-LIst-App-Docker/README.md

 ```
 ### Building the App's Container Image
   In order to build the application, I need to use a Dockerfile.
 A Dockerfile is simply a text-based script of instructions that is used to create a container
   image.
 If you've created Dockerfiles before, you might see a few flaws in the Dockerfile below.
 But, don't worry!
-I'll go over them.
+I'll go over them

   1. Create a file named Dockerfile in the same folder as the file package.json with the following contents.